solo-io/unik/README.md

 To learn more about the motivation behind project UniK, read our [blog](https://github.com/emc-advanced-dev/unik/wiki/UniK:-Build-and-Run-Unikernels-with-Ease) post.<BR>

 ---

+### *Update*:
+UniK no longer requires `go` or `qemu` as dependencies!
+All dependencies for UniK are now bundled into docker, including compilation of UniK itself. `make install` will no longer install UniK to your path.
+Instead, run `make` to pull containers and compile unik in an isolated (containerized) context with no need for dependencies.
+The UniK executable will be placed in `unik/_build/`.
+We recommend placing this binary in a path directory (such as `/usr/local/bin`) to make it easily accessible from anywhere on your system.

+---
 ### Documentation
 - **Installation**
   - [Install UniK](docs/install.md)